 Step 3: Wiring the First Switch

-1. Attach the Black (hot) wire: Connect the black wire from the power source to the common terminal (C) of the first switch.
-This wire will carry the electrical current to the switch.
+- Attach the Black (hot) wire: Connect the black wire from the power source to the common terminal (C) of the first switch.

-2. Connect the Traveler Wires: Attach the red and black traveler wires to the two remaining traveler terminals (T1 and T2) of the first switch.
-These wires will carry power between the two switches.
+- Connect the Traveler Wires: Attach the red and black traveler wires to the two remaining traveler terminals (T1 and T2) of the first switch.

-3. Ground the First Switch: Connect the ground wire to the ground terminal of the first switch.
-This is important for safety to prevent electric shock in case of a short circuit.
+- Ground the First Switch: Connect the ground wire to the ground terminal of the first switch.

 Step 4: Wiring the Second Switch

-2. Connect the Common Terminal: Attach the black wire from the second switch to the common terminal (C) of the second switch.
-This wire will be connected to the light fixture and allow the current to pass through when the switch is turned on.
+- Connect the Common Terminal: Attach the black wire from the second switch to the common terminal (C) of the second switch.

-3. Ground the Second Switch: Similarly, connect the ground wire to the ground terminal of the second switch.
+- Ground the Second Switch: Connect the ground wire to the ground terminal of the second switch.

 Conclusion